0xgareth/blog/src/pages/build-your-own-gatsby-blog/index.md

 pages (and slugs) for each of the 'posts'.
 GraphQL is leveraged to query the static files for each of the requested items, resulting in a super fast final product.

 ### Getting started

-To get started you'll want to install gatsby.
+To get started you'll want to iensure you have a recent version of Node.js installed.

+Install gatsby
 ```
 npm install gatsby
 ```

 Now clone down the gatsby-starter-blog repo.
 ```
 gatsby new my-blog-starter https://github.com/gatsbyjs/gatsby-starter-blog
 ```

 Fire up the site and start developing
 ```